eubarkana/FlaskAppPython/README.md

 # Configuring Python Flask sample application with github workflow on Docker

 This project shows a sample Python Flask application to be build and pushed as image to docker hub.
+## Pre-requirements
+- Git installed on your machine.
+- GitHub Account.
+- Docker installed on your machine.
+- A GitHub repository with a Dockerfile and/or Docker Compose file.

 ## Requirements